The availability of features may depend on your plan type. Contact your Customer Success Manager if you have any questions.

 The cdnResponseURL property specifies the URL from which the variant content should be fetched.
 When a request matches an experiment based on the cdnExperimentURL, the edge worker uses the cdnResponseURL to retrieve the appropriate variation content to be returned to the user.

-This technique effectively hides or abstracts the fact that the content being shown corresponds to a different URL.
-From the user's perspective, they are viewing the content under the original URL they requested, while in reality, the content is being served from a different URL defined by the responseURL.
+This technique hides the fact that the shown content corresponds to a different URL.
+From the user's perspective, they view the content under the original URL they requested, while in reality, the content is served from a different URL defined by the responseURL.

-This capability is particularly useful for testing complete page redesigns or conducting experiments where entire web pages are created for A/B tests.
-By utilizing the responseURL, you can create separate page variations and serve them to different user segments without modifying the original URL.
+This capability is useful for testing complete page redesigns or conducting experiments where entire web pages are created for A/B tests.
+Use the responseURL to create separate page variations and serve them to different user segments without modifying the original URL.

-Moreover, this approach eliminates the need for redirect tests, resulting in improved performance and reduced latency.
-Instead of redirecting the user to a different URL, the content is seamlessly fetched from the defined responseURL and displayed under the original URL, providing a smooth and efficient user experience.
+This approach removes the need for redirect tests to improve performance and reduce latency.
+Instead of redirecting the user to a different URL, the edge worker fetches the content from the defined responseURL and displays it under the original URL, providing a smooth and efficient user experience.

 In the hero banner experiment, the cdnResponseURL could be: